bootstrapworld/codemirror-blocks/README.md

 ### Provide a Parser
 Write a parser for your language that produces an Abstract Syntax Tree composed of [CMB's node types](https://github.com/bootstrapworld/codemirror-blocks/blob/master/src/nodes.jsx).

-CMB's AST nodes all have constructors that take arguments specifying the `from` and `to` position of the node (in CodeMirror's `{line, ch}` format), the fields that define the node, and an `options` object.
+CMB's AST nodes all have constructors that take arguments specifying (1) the `from` and `to` position of the node (in CodeMirror's `{line, ch}` format), (2) the fields that define the node, and (3) an `options` object.

-The `options` object is used for a number of CMB-internal purposes, but there are two (which are entirely language-dependant) that your parser will need to set.
-First, you'll want to provide a string for `options[aria-label]`, which contains a short, descriptive string for how that node should be vocalized by a screenreader.
+The `options` object is used for a number of CMB-internal purposes, but there are two (language-dependant) fields that your parser will need to set.
+First, you'll want to set `options[aria-label]` to a short, descriptive string for how that node should be vocalized by a screenreader (e.g. - "v: a value definition").
 Your parser will also be responsible for associating block- and line-comments with the node they describe.
 For example:

+        if (node instanceof structures.defVar) {
+           var name = parseNode(node.name);
+           var expr = parseNode(node.expr);
            var cmnt = new Comment(cmntFrom, cmtTo, cmtText);
-        return new IfExpression(
+           return new VariableDefinition(
+              from,
-            from, to, predicate, consequence, alternative,
+              to,
-            {'aria-label': "if-then-else expression, 'comment': cmnt});
+              name,
+              expr,
+              {'aria-label': node.name.val+': a value definition', 'comment' : comment}
+           );
+        }

 #### _Defining your own AST Nodes_
 You can also provide your own AST nodes, by extending the built-in `AST.ASTNode` class.
 [Here is one example](https://github.com/bootstrapworld/wescheme-blocks/blob/master/src/languages/wescheme/ast.js) of a language defining custom AST nodes.